Feeling Lonely? 17 Little Things You Can Do to Connect With Others

 Get treatment for mental health issues

 Social anxiety and depression are very real and can be incredibly isolating.
 Loneliness on its own isn’t an illness but if you’re constantly feeling down and left out then it may be a sign of a bigger mental issue, Mendez says, and it’s important you get professional treatment.
 Left alone, depression, anxiety, and loneliness can turn into a vicious cycle, each magnifying the other feeling until you’re sucked into a vortex of despair.
-These are hidden signs of depression you shouldn’t ignore.

 Chat up a stranger